 - salt and pepper

-- Wash the kale well, dry and rip into pieces or cut into ribbons.
+- Preheat oven to 400°F. Wash the kale well, dry and rip into pieces or cut into ribbons.

 - Heat olive oil in a large, 10-inch non-stick or cast iron skillet.
 Add the diced onion and cook until it softens and turns golden brown, about 15 minutes.
 (You can speed up the process by adding some water to the skillet and letting it evaporate as the onions cook.)